harlow/kinesis-consumer/README.md

 # Examples

-There are example Produder and Consumer code in `/cmd` directory.
+There are examples of producer and comsumer in the `/examples` directory.
 These should help give end-to-end examples of setting up consumers with different checkpoint strategies.

 The examples run locally against [Kinesis Lite](https://github.com/mhart/kinesalite).